optimisticlucio/skulk/rulebook.md

 ## Tips & Notes

-- **Do not be afraid to get rid of cards!** Gaining more cards might seem like the most obvious way to win: the more strong cards I have, the better my deck, and the better my chances of winning.
+- **Do not be afraid to get rid of cards!** Acquiring more cards might seem like the most obvious way to win: the more strong cards I have, the better my deck, and the better my chances of winning.
 But it's not just *how many* good cards you have, it's how often you *draw* them.
 Get rid of your weaker cards, and the cards you draw will get better over time!

 `TODO, Think of more examples`